Artsdatabanken/Nbic.References/README.md

 ENV DbProvider=Sqlite or SqlServer
 Schema will be created on first run.

-If using sqllite - map volume /app/Data/ for persistence and backup
+If using SQLite - map volume /app/Data/ for persistence and backup

 Feel free to fork!